The Joy of Traveling with Friends:

 Travelling with friends can be an enriching experience or a fatal experience :-).
 Thankfully, mine, was a very enriching experience.
 It can further make or break your friendship!
 One needs to be careful, when travelling with friends.
 If you have like-minded friends, who share similar interests and wish to do similar things that you would want to do on your travels, then the journey and overall experience would indeed be blissful.
 However, if your friends are completely on a different wave-length, then the journey could be a little rocky.

 Travelling with friends does not mean that you need to do all things together all the time.
+Here are 10 Tips for traveling with friends.
 One needs to be able to give each other the space required.
 For example, maybe I am interested go out for dinner and my friend wishes to call it a night, it’s perfectly fine.
 I could go out for dinner and enjoy myself and my friend could rest the night away and nobody would have any problems.
 The important thing is to be on the same wave-length and be able to do things that make you happy.

 There are many benefits of travelling with friends: